The Voice of Independent Accommodation Providers

 Midhurst bed and breakfast & hotel accommodation

-Visit Midhurst West Sussex and the surrounding villages and stay in bandb, hotel or holiday apartment accommodation provided by BedPosts members.
+Visit Midhurst West Sussex and the surrounding villages and stay in bed and breakfast, hotel or self-catering accommodation provided by BedPosts members.

 Midhurst is an old market town on the River Rother, full of attractive houses and several fine old inns and pubs.
 Midhurst is the centre of one of the most beautiful regions of Sussex, and there are good walks west and east along the Rother, southwards towards the downs and northwards across the river to Cowdray Park.
 The Cowdray estate village of Easebourne lies just across the river to the north of the town; in its church is the tomb of the first Lord Montagu who, in 1591, entertained Elizabeth I at Cowdray House.